VisLab/EEG-Clean-Tools/README.md

 notwithstanding any copyright notation herein.

 ### Releases
+Version 0.55.1 Released 06/03/2017
+* Wrote printListCompressed to display channels more compactly
+* Put in a MATLAB version check because legend titles not supported in 2014b
+* Fixed spacing on output of interpolated channel numbers

 Version 0.55.0 Released 05/29/2017
 * Changed the EEG.etc.noiseDetection structure to contain removed channels and interpolated channels for easier access
 * Fixed reporting to work when bad channels have been removed